ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 <img src="./image/DeepLIFT_gradient feature importance.png" alt="DeepLIFT_gradient feature importance" title="DeepLIFT_gradient feature importance" width="500">
 </p>

-In linear regression, it is reasonable to calculate feature contributions from the gradient; however it is not suitable for nonlinear models.
+In linear regression, it is reasonable to calculate feature contributions from the gradient method; however the method is not suitable for nonlinear models.
 Below is an example that shows the problem the gradient encounters in a nonlinear model:

 <p align="center">
 <img src="./image/DeepLIFT_gradient.png" alt="DeepLIFT_gradient" title="DeepLIFT_gradient" width="500">
 </p>

-Because there is bias in h<sub>2</sub> function, the contribution calculate from the gradient method is unreasonalble to the actual output.
+Because there is bias in h<sub>2</sub> function, the contribution calculated from the gradient method is unreasonalble to the actual output.
 DeepLIFT is introduced to solve the problem mentioned above.

 **DeepLIFT Example**
-DeepLIFT consider the slope instead of the gradient, hence the feature importance becomes:
+Instead of considering the gradient, DeepLIFT considers the slope, hence the feature importance becomes:

 <p align="center">
 <img src="./image/DeepLIFT_feature importance.png" alt="DeepLIFT_feature importance" title="DeepLIFT_feature importance" width="300">
 </p>

-Below is the same example that uses DeepLIFT to calculate the feature contribution:
+Below is the same example that calculates feature contributionuses by DeepLIFT:

 <p align="center">
 <img src="./image/DeepLIFT.png" alt="DeepLIFT" title="DeepLIFT" width="500">